How OpenRegistry differs from OpenCorporates, Companies House direct, and Bureau van Dijk

 One-liner

 OpenCorporates and BvD are aggregators that re-shape and cache; CH-direct is single-jurisdiction.
-OpenRegistry is the layer between an AI agent and the original government APIs — verbatim, live, multi-country, no API key for the free tier.
+OpenRegistry is the layer between an AI agent and the original government APIs — verbatim, live, multi-country.

 Where OpenRegistry deliberately doesn't have data